Privacy Policy

 5. Data Sharing and Confidentiality

 Your privacy and the strategic advantage our Service offers are of utmost importance.
 We do not sell your personal data.
-To deliver our Service, we share essential data with key third-party service providers who act as data processors on our behalf.
+To deliver our Services, we share essential data with key third-party service providers who act as data processors on our behalf:

 • Squarespace: Our website hosting and payment platform.

-• TransferNow: Our secure file transfer partner, used to facilitate the secure delivery of your report.
+• TransferNow: Our secure file transfer partner, used to deliver your Report.

-• Google: We use Google Workspace for our core email communications and secure cloud storage for our operational documents and client reports.
+• Google Workspace: For our core email communications and secure cloud storage.

-Your status as a client of PipeAlign is regarded as confidential and will not be disclosed, in keeping with the private nature of our invite-only programme.
-We will not share your data with any other third parties without your explicit consent, unless required to do so by law.
+Your status as a PipeAlign client is confidential.
+We will not share your data with any third parties without your explicit consent, unless required by law.

 6. International Data Transfers

 Our operations are based in the UK.
-If we use a service provider that processes data outside the UK, we will ensure that appropriate safeguards are in place to protect your data in line with UK GDPR requirements.
-This typically involves using the UK's International Data Transfer Agreement (IDTA) or the UK Addendum to ensure the protection of your rights.
+Where we use a service provider that processes data outside the UK (e.g., in the US), we will ensure that appropriate safeguards are in place to protect your data in line with UK GDPR requirements, such as the UK Extension to the EU-U.S. Data Privacy Framework or the UK's International Data Transfer Agreement (IDTA).

 7. Data Security